CYBER-RASTHA/RASTH-MD/README.md

-RABATH-MD 👨‍💻 🇱🇰 - A Javascript WhatsApp User Bot
+ccccyber rastha md javascript user  WhatsApp  Bot

 🔮 The main goal of creating this bot is to fully leverage WhatsApp and simplify its functionality.

-prabath-md
+cyber rastha/rastha md